chetanxpatil/livnium.core/README.md

 - **From Statistics to Structure**: Meaning from composition, not correlation
 - **From Black Boxes to Transparency**: Every decision is traceable
 - **From Data to Physics**: Learning through geometric feedback

-This is not just another AI system—it's a **new computational paradigm**.

----

 *"Information is geometry.
 Understanding is structure.
 Intelligence is composition."*